Link copied

 We use noxacusis as an umbrella term that refers to any form of ear pain caused or worsened by sound.
 Within this umbrella, we believe there are two distinct subtypes:

 Lastly, we believe it is extremely important for individuals who are newly affected by hyperacusis to avoid sound therapy and tinnitus retraining therapy (TRT), at least until their symptoms have stabilized and they have a clear understanding of their tolerance thresholds.
 We recommend practicing sound isolation during the early stages of recovery until these limits are better understood.
 The recovery process can take some time and should not be rushed.
-Individuals may need to make significant lifestyle adjustments and, in some cases, temporarily stop working to avoid worsening their symptoms.
+Individuals may need to make significant lifestyle adjustments and, in some cases, temporarily or permanently stop working to avoid worsening their symptoms.

 Key Features of Hyperacusis